sariina/mina/README.md

 Mina is saves API server responses to disk and serves them with its own HTTP server.
 Some use cases include:

-- you want to work with the API server when you or the server is offline
+- working with the API server when you or the server is offline
-- sending requests to API server is not free
+- each request costs money
 - API server forces rate limits
-- etc
+- etc.

 ## Install